Running the Tool

-The "results.csv" file can be loaded into most Spreadsheet applications, and using "Auto Filter,” you can analyze all of the results to look for false positives and to investigate the results of the lookups.
+The "results.csv" file can be loaded into most spreadsheet applications.
+By using "Auto Filter," you can analyze all of the results to look for false positives and investigate the results of the lookups.

-One of the drawbacks to using the comparison tool with log files is that whilst it provides a great way to quickly and very simply make a comparison between Abusix Mail Intelligence and another blocklist, it doesn’t provide a replica of what would happen if you were to add Abusix Mail Intelligence into your SMTP server, so we added the real-time/streaming mode to provide this.
+One drawback of using the comparison tool with log files is that it only provides a simple way to compare Abusix Mail Intelligence with another blocklist.
+It does not replicate what would happen if you were to add Abusix Mail Intelligence to your SMTP server.
+To address this, we added real-time/streaming mode.

-This could be as simple as using UNIX “tail” and “grep” commands for a single node or system that uses a centralized log server.
-The only requirement is that whatever you use can extract one IP per line.
+To use this mode, you must extract the IP addresses hitting your MTAs in real-time.
+This can be done using UNIX commands such as "tail" and "grep" for a single node or system with a centralized log server.
+The requirement is that the extraction tool can extract one IP per line.

-In real-time/streaming mode, you use UNIX pipes to do the necessary extraction and then place the comparison tool at the end of the pipe and provide ‘-’ as the filename to tell the tool that it should read the input from stdin instead of a file.
+In real-time/streaming mode, UNIX pipes extract the necessary data, and then the comparison tool is placed at the end of the pipe.
+Use '-' as the filename to tell the tool to read input from stdin instead of a file.